 3. Blue Buffalo Skin & Coat Care Salmon Dry Food

-Blue Buffalo Skin & Coat Care Salmon Dry Food is best for pet owners who want a veterinarian-backed option with a focus on natural ingredients and no common fillers.
-It's especially suitable for dogs with sensitivities to poultry or grains.
+Blue Buffalo Skin & Coat Care Salmon Dry Food is a strong pick for those who want a veterinarian-formulated, salmon-based diet free from common fillers.
+It's best for dogs with sensitivities to poultry, corn, wheat, or soy.

-- Veterinarian-Formulated: Developed with clinical expertise for skin and coat health.
+- Veterinarian-formulated recipe: Uses clinically proven ingredients for skin and coat health.

 - Veterinarian-formulated